informatics-isi-edu/ermrest/user-doc/annotation.md

 - `{`... `"referring":` `[` _fkr_ `]` ...`}`: The list of columns _fkr_ forms a foreign key reference to the quasi-referring entity in this association table.
 - `{`... `"referred":` `[` _fkr_ `]` ...`}`: The list of columns _fkr_ forms a foreign key reference to the quasi-referred in this association table.
 - `{`... `"container":` _container_ ...`}`: The _container_ entity is considered to contain its counterparts in the relationship.
+  - `"referrer"`: The referring entity is the container.
+  - `"referred"`: The referred entity is the container.
+  - `"either"`: Either mutually entity contains the other.
+  - `false`: Neither entity contains the other, overriding any default heuristic selection of containing entity.
 - `{`... `"referring_name":` _name_ ...`}`: The relationship has a preferred _name_ from the perspective of the referring entity.
 - `{`... `"referred_name":` _name_ ...`}`: The relationship has a preferred _name_ from the perspective of the referred entity.
 - `{`... `"name":` _name_ ... `}`: The relationship has a preferred _name_ from an outsider perspective.

-#### Directionality
+#### Direction

-A foreign key reference annotated as a binary relationship is inherently directed and and assigns roles of _referring_ to the table containing the foreign key reference and _referred_ to the table containing the key which is being referenced.
+A foreign key reference annotated as a binary relationship is inherently _directed_ and assigns roles of _referring_ to the table containing the foreign key reference and _referred_ to the table containing the key which is being referenced.
 For consistency, when annotating an association table, the `referring` and `referred` annotation fields SHOULD designate foreign keys through which these same relationship roles will be assigned to the associated entity tables.
-When such designation is present, the assocation is considered _directed_.
+When such designation is present, the assocation is considered _directed_, and separate naming and containment can be applied when viewing the relationship from the perspective of one of the endpoints.

 #### Containment

 A containment relationship implies a nested, hierarchical interpretation of related entities.
-The container "contains" the contained entities, i.e. a parent document contains child documents in a typical nested tree structure.
-The containment property of a binary relationship indicates such roles.
+The container _contains_ the contained entities, i.e. a parent document contains child documents in a typical nested tree structure.
+The containment property of a binary relationship indicates such pairwise roles.

+The concept of containment here is an aspect of data presentation.
+It does not necessarily imply any partitive relationship in the domain ontology containing the entity types and relationship.

 #### Heuristics

+##### Relationship Name

 To find the name of a binary relationship, the first matching rule wins: